Angxers2/Unihub/README.md

 - BETA Release Expect Bugs
 - New Stuff In Misc Tab

+**V1.4**
+- Added New Stats Tab
+- Bug Fixes

 ## Bugs
-- Jump Power Does Not Work On Respawn (Re-Execute Script)
+- Jump Power Does Not Work On Respawn (Re-Execute Script In Misc Tab)

 ## Supported Games